NoahYarian/refactoring-php/README.md

 2. Include a rough estimate of how much time you spent working on the assignment.
 3. Also include any additional instructions / requirements for running your solution.
 4. Finally, please feel free - though you're not required - to provide some "documentation" to justify any tradeoffs you might have made when writing the code and what implications those tradeoffs may have in the future - especially for the second "task" above.

+### Delivery!

+I spent about an hour getting into the project and making the HTML output as specified.
+Everything else took about 1.5 or maybe 2 hours.